PlantPhenoOntology/ppo/docs/imports/import_methods_notes.md

 $ owltools http://purl.obolibrary.org/obo/po.owl --extract-module -m STAR flower -o output.owl
 ```

-It is also easy to specify a class (or property), then add all of its subclasses (or subproperties) to the seed set (i.e., the signature):
+It is also easy to specify a class (or property), then add all of its subclasses (or subproperties) to the seed set (i.e., the signature) by including the `-d` option:

 ```
 $ owltools po.owl --extract-module -d -m STAR flower -o output.owl